DrDabbidy/DrDabbidy/README.md

 ### Hi there 👋

 My name's David! <!-- I'm currently working at [Movable Ink](https://movableink.com) as a software development intern, mostly working on backend web development. -->
 I study philosophy and computer science at University of Toronto.
-I'm currently working at Flint Learning Solutions as a software developer.
+I'm currently mostly studying philosophy, especially that of St Thomas Aquinas.

 ## Currently learning 📚
 - Haskell